jasher4994/jasher4994/README.md

 - [How to easily show matplotlib dynamically on your website](https://medium.com/towards-data-science/how-to-easily-show-your-matplotlib-plots-and-pandas-dataframes-dynamically-on-your-website-a9613eff7ae3)
 - [How to make a free, serverless, dashboard in minutes](https://medium.com/towards-data-science/how-to-make-a-free-serverless-interactive-dashboard-in-minutes-e6ce5a1088e0)

-- 🔭 I’m currently working on an app for writers - feel free to hit me up if you're looking to collaborate.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/james-alexander-asher/)
 - ⚡ Fun fact: I was Scottish chess chamption numerous times - I gracefully retired at the age of 10 though.